Resume-of-Glen

 Moving RADAR Calibration:

-Designed and developed a highly accurate speed measurement
+Designed and developed a highly accurate speed measurement system that

 General Electric Inc., CPD, Mobile Radio Design